THE INSURANCE MOST OF YOU NEVER THOUGHT ABOUT: EMERGENCY SITUATION

 - 1 instant cold compress

-- 2 pair of non-latex gloves (size: large)
+- 2 pairs of non-latex gloves (size: large)

 - 2 hydrocortisone ointment packets (approximately 1 gram each)